 by John Ellis

 Hearing (and watching) the insights, objectives, and creative impulses be fleshed out in real time was a personal treat.
 I must confess, I miss hanging out with fellow storytellers.
 And Chris is the consummate storyteller.
-I know this from my time spent with him doing multiple improv sets together in front of German engineers, performing in the world’s most unique production of The Dumb Waiter, and the many hours he and I have spent discussing and arguing about art, theology, and life in general.
-This past September, while on the set of Electric Jesus and hanging out with key players on the movie’s creative team, I was privileged to see my friend’s talent and vision take the next creative step.
+I know this from my time spent with him doing multiple improv sets together in front of German engineers, performing in what may possibly have been the world’s most unique production of The Dumb Waiter, and the many hours he and I have spent discussing and arguing about art, theology, and life in general.
+During September of 2019, while on the set of Electric Jesus and hanging out with key players on the movie’s creative team, I was privileged to see my friend’s talent and vision take the next creative step.
 I’m super-excited to see this movie (and not just because I’m briefly in it).

 The first music video from the movie has recently been released.
 It’s great, on multiple levels.
 You can watch it below (you can briefly see me at the 1:40 mark).
 Before that, though, I’m going to be lazy and cheat as a writer and allow Electric Jesus’ press release to do the heavy lifting for me.
 Please be sure to follow Electric Jesus on Facebook, Twitter, and all the other social media options, those links are below.
 You can also order a vinyl of the single featured in the music video below.
 And please help spread the word about Electric Jesus.